-Since I was 17 years old, I wanted to be a funeral director.
-I attended Milwaukee Area Technical College and received an Associate’s degree in Mortuary Science.
-It is my passion to serve families and be there for them in their time of need.
+Since I was 17 years old, I wanted to be a licensed funeral director.
+I attended Milwaukee Area Technical College, and in 2014, I received an Associate’s degree in Mortuary Science.
+In 2017, I became a licensed funeral director and began working at Cesarz Charapata & Zinnecker Funeral Home.
+I am a part of the graduating class of 2020 at Cardinal Stritch University with a Bachelor’s of Science and Business Management.
+I currently mentor students that are in mortuary school.
 I am privileged to help the families of Waukesha by being able to assist them in achieving a meaningful funeral experience that honors the life of their loved one.

-I am proud to be on the board of Healing Hearts of Waukesha County, a non-for-profit organization that offers compassion, hope and healing through guided peer support for children experiencing loss and the adults who care for them.
-I have been with my husband, Roosevelt for 20 years, and we have four children, Myela, Myana, My ‘Aja, and Roosevelt IV.
+I am proud to be a member on the board of Healing Hearts of Waukesha County, a non-for-profit organization that offers compassion, hope and healing through guided peer support for children experiencing loss and the adults who care for them, since 2017; I was the president of the board of Healing Hearts from 2019-2020.
+I have been with my husband, Roosevelt since the 10th grade.
+We have been together for over 22 years, and we have four children, Myela, Myana, My ‘Aja, and Roosevelt IV.

 I am blessed to be employed at Cesarz, Charapata & Zinnecker Funeral Home where I am privileged to work alongside those who dedicate themselves in providing exceptional care and service to the families of my community.